-- 6.1 The plaintiffs repeat the allegations contained in paragraphs 1 to 5.8. - 6.2 As a consequence of the errors of fact and law in paragraph 5.1 and 5.8 above in failing properly allow for non-commercial interests under section 21, the Minister's decisions to set TACCs under section 20 were invalid and of no effect.
+- 6.1 The plaintiffs repeat the allegations contained in paragraphs 1 to 5.8. - As a consequence of the errors of fact and law in paragraph 5.1 and 5.8. above in failing properly allow for non-commercial interests under section 21, the Minister's 2004 and 2005 decisions to set TACCs under section 20 were invalid and of no effect.

-- a.
-The Minister misapplied the information principles in section 10 of the Act by: - (i) failing to take into account and/or based the decisions to set TACCs on the best information available; and/or - (ii) failing to be cautious when information was uncertain, unreliable or inadequate; and/or - (iii) failing to apply properly or at all the precautionary principles mandated by international laws, treaties and conventions; and/or - (iv) failing to apply the principles set out in the MFish paper entitled "Section 10: Information Principles". - b.
-The Minister's decisions based the initial TACCs for each QMA solely on catch history or estimates of current sector use of the fishery, contrary to: - the purpose of the Act which provides for the utilisation of fisheries resources while ensuring sustainability in each stock; and/or - (ii) the principles of sustainability and ensuring sustainability as defined in sections 2, 8(2) and 11 of the Act. - c.
-The Minister's decisions setting TACCs for the QMA KAH1 failed to have regard to the provisions of sections 7 and 8 of the Hauraki Gulf Marine Park Act 2000. - d.
-The Minister's decisions setting TACCs were in error as a consequence of the same errors of law pleaded in paragraph 5.3 which are further relied upon in relation to the decisions setting TACCs. - e.
-The Minister made other errors of fact and law as pleaded in paragraphs 5.4 and 5.8 which are further relied upon.
+- The Minister misapplied the information principles in section 10 of the Act by: - (i) failing to take into account and/or based the decisions to set TACCs on the best information available; and/or - (ii) failing to be cautious when information was uncertain, unreliable or inadequate; and/or - (iii) failing to apply properly or at all the precautionary principles mandated by international laws, treaties and conventions; and/or - (iv) failing to apply the principles set out in the MFish paper entitled "Section 10: Information Principles". - b.
+The Minister's 2004 and 2005 decisions based the initial TACCs for each QMA solely on catch history or estimates of current sector use of the fishery, contrary to: - the purpose of the Act which provides for the utilisation of fisheries resources while ensuring sustainability in each stock; and/or

+- (ii) the principles of sustainability and ensuring sustainability as defined in sections 2, 8(2) and 11 of the Act. - c.
+The Minister's 2004 and 2005 decisions setting TACCs for the QMA KAH1 failed to have particular regard to the provisions of sections 7 and 8 of the Hauraki Gulf Marine Park Act 2000. - d.
+The Minister's 2004 and 2005 decisions setting TACCs were in error as a consequence of the same errors of law pleaded in paragraph 5.3 which are further relied upon in relation to the decisions setting TACCs. - e.
+The Minister made other errors of fact and law as pleaded in paragraphs 5.4 to 5.8 which are further relied upon. - 6.3 The Minister's 2005 decisions to set the TACCs in respect of each QMA for kahawai were based on the Minister's 2004 decisions and, by incorporation, are therefore subject to the same or any errors of law, errors of fact, failure to take into account relevant considerations, and the taking into account of irrelevant considerations as affected the Minister's 2004 decisions as pleaded herein.